-An elimination diet - sometimes referred to as an exclusion diet - usually involves the calculated removal of foods such as eggs, milk, or poultry from one’s diet.
+An elimination diet - sometimes referred to as an exclusion diet - usually involves calculated dietary changes such as the removal of eggs, milk, or poultry from one’s diet.
 One by one, more foods are gradually removed from the diet until noticeable changes take effect, or no results are seen.
 Elimination diets typically last 2-5 months before results can be registered.

-Under the supervision of a qualified nutritionist or dietitian, you can gradually eliminate foods from your diet to gain a better understanding of your eczema and what may be making it worse.
+Under the supervision of a qualified nutritionist or dietitian, you can gradually eliminate foods from your diet to gain a better understanding of your eczema flare-ups and what food allergens may be making it worse.

 ...common inflammatory skin conditions such as eczema, atopic dermatitis, and contact dermatitis are linked to food allergies in nearly one-third of all cases.

 Just as there are certain foods that can aggravate eczema symptoms, there are also anti-inflammatory foods that can help manage symptoms such as primrose oil, vitamin C, and vitamin E. Below, you’ll find some of the most beneficial foods that can help fight inflammation and reduce the impact of allergic reactions and food sensitivities.

 If you’re dealing with eczema and looking for an anti-inflammatory diet, you should consider searching for probiotic foods at your local grocer.
 These foods are loaded with healthy bacteria that aid in digestion and promote gut health through the gastrointestinal tract.

 To get a healthy supply of probiotics, there’s no need to scour the supplement aisle of your health food store.
 Instead, look for these regular probiotic produce and food items at your grocer: